dengkliu/algorithms/README.md

 ### General Data Structures
 * [Time Complexity Analysis](https://github.com/dengkliu/algorithms/blob/master/ds)
 ### Union Find
+Union Find is used to solve connection problem, especially for dynamic data stream.
+BFS can only be used to solve connection problem for static data, for data stream, the time complexity will be horrible.
+* Related coding questions
 ### Trie
 ### Segment Tree
 ### Binary Indexed Tree